s-now25/bpsr-skyward-guide/README.md

 - Get 4 piece [rune gear](#rune-gear) if you want to min max, see the chart in [this section](#level-60-rune-gear-and-level-70-red-weapon).
 - Reach 40% Crit.
 - Reach 20% Attack Speed.
-- Slot your gems and reforge your 3rd sub stat on gear based on what stat you are missing, if you have both 40% crit and 20% attack speed then I'd recommended going for haste for more attack speed.
+- Slot your gems and reforge your 3rd substat on gear based on what stat you are missing, if you have both 40% crit and 20% attack speed then I'd recommended going for haste for more attack speed.

 ### Lv80 Gear and Gems
 - Get 4 piece [rune gear](#rune-gear)